In this section

 Tours can be booked by email or by calling 867-767-9186 ext.
 24180.

-We accept donations of books or other library items pertaining to our collection.
-We do look at the year and subject matter to consider its relevancy.
+We accept donations of books or other library items related to our collection.
+We do look at the year and subject matter to consider its relevance.